-gentleman from Ohio, Mr. Pease?
+Chairman ZABLOCKI.
+Will the gentleman from Florida yield to the gentleman from Ohio, Mr. Pease?

-Mr. FASCELL.
-I vield.
+Mr. FASCELL, I yield.

-Mr. Pease.
+Mr. PEASE.
 I thank the gentleman for yielding, and I will be very brief.

 I knew Leo for only one term, and only as a member of this committee, but he sat approximately where the gentlelady from New Jersey is sitting now.
 I did recognize him as a person very much interested in unusual issues; a person who felt very strongly about his own positions and could be described properly, I think, as a "bulldog" on those issues.